OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection.md

 #### Union Exploitation Technique

 The UNION operator is used in SQL injections to join a query, purposely forged by the tester, to the original query.
 The result of the forged query will be joined to the result of the original query, allowing the tester to obtain the values of columns of other tables.
-Suppose for our examples that the query executed from the server is the following:
+Suppose, for our example, that the query executed from the server is the following:

 `SELECT Name, Phone, Address FROM Users WHERE Id=$id`